- A wholphin, a cross between a female bottle-nosed dolphin and a male false killer whale, is one of the rarest hybrid animals on earth.

-Not much is known about jaglions simply because so few of them exist.
+Not much is known about jaglions simply because so few exist.
 However, an unintentional mating between a black jaguar and a lioness resulted in two jaglion cubs.
-One has the coloring of a lion and the rosette-pattern spotting of a jaguar, but the other sports a breathtaking dark gray coat with black spotting thanks to the dominant melanism gene found in black jaguars.
+One has the coloring of a lion and the rosette-pattern spotting of a jaguar, but the other sports a breathtaking dark gray coat with black spotting thanks to the dominant melanin gene found in black jaguars.

-Offspring produced by the opposite pairing of a male lion and female jaguar are called liguars.
+Offspring produced by the opposite pairing of a male lion and a female jaguar is called liguars.

 8. Zebroid: Zebra and Horse Hybrid Animal

-Zebra hybrids are usually infertile, and most pairings are rare.
-For example, the offspring of a male donkey and a female zebra is called a ‘hinny,’ but these are extremely uncommon.
+Zebra hybrids are usually infertile and pairings are rare.
+For example, we call the offspring of a male donkey and a female zebra a ‘hinny,’ but they’re extremely uncommon.